bshpetner00/MKS21X-FinalProject/README.md

 Development Log:

 1/4/19
-- created repo
+- Created repo
-- started work on Slots (Alex) and Ceelo (Ben)
+- Started work on Slots (Alex) and Ceelo (Ben)

 1/5/19
 Alex:
-- created scaffolds of Slots and Game classes
+- Created scaffolds of Slots and Game classes

 1/6/19
 Ben:
-- tested tentative build of Lanterna on Windows, needs testing on Linux
+- Tested tentative build of Lanterna on Windows, needs testing on Linux

 1/7/19
 Alex: